Skip to main content

 Uninstall

-Since setup.py does not provide a natively uninstall method the makefile has an uninstall option.
+Since setup.py does not provide a natively uninstall method the Makefile has an uninstall option.

-make uninstall scheme # user uninstall
+make uninstall schema # user uninstall

-sudo make uninstall scheme # system uninstall
+sudo make uninstall schema # system uninstall

 Project details